INFO 523 Syllabus Summer 2025

 Waiver for extenuating circumstances

-If there are circumstances that prevent you from completing a reading quiz or homework assignment by the stated due date, you may email me (gchism@arizona.edu) before the deadline to waive the late penalty.
+If there are circumstances that prevent you from completing an application exercise or homework assignment by the stated due date, you may email me (gchism@arizona.edu) before the deadline to waive the late penalty.
 In your email, you only need to request the waiver; you do not need to provide explanation.
 This waiver may only be used for once in the semester, so only use it for a truly extenuating circumstance.

 If there are circumstances that are having a longer-term impact on your academic performance, please let your academic dean know, as they can be a resource.
 Please let me know if you need help contacting your academic dean.